maurolepore/trainr/README.md

 R packages include them in README.Rmd and vignettes.
 You can transform each ‘rmarkdown’ code chunk into an R console using the learnr exercises (<https://rstudio.github.io/learnr/exercises.html>).
-But the transformation can be tedious (e.g. label unlabeled code chunks and chain exercises setup).
+But the transformation can be tedious (e.g. label unlabelled code chunks and chain exercises setup).
 This package automates the process.

 ## Installation